Ali-Hill/Proof-Carrying-Plans/PCPLogic/README.md

-# AutomationResults
+# PCP Logic

-This repository contains the additional automation examples created for the thesis submission.
+This folder contains the PCP Logic inference system.
+This folder contains all of the automation examples for PCP Logic as well as a blocksworld example and a naughty example deriving an inconsistent state.

 # How to Run

 All examples are contained in the Automation folder.
 An example can be run by executing the relevant run.lisp file.

-## Example with blockworld
+## Example with Blocks World

 Go to the root of the folder then run
 ```shell